-Chilblains are small, itchy, red patches that can appear after you have been in the cold.
+Chilblains are small, itchy patches that can appear on your skin after you've been in the cold.
 They usually clear up on their own.
 You may need to see a GP if they do not go away.

 Check if you have chilblains

-Chilblains usually appear a few hours after you have been in the cold.
+Chilblains usually appear a few hours after you've been in the cold.

 You mostly get them on your fingers and toes.
-But you can get them on your face and legs, too.
+But you can also get them on your face and legs.

 What you can do about chilblains